Interested in China?

-If you meet the following criteria, you can stay up to 72 hours in Beijing, Chengdu, Guangzhou or Shanghai without a Chinese visa.
+If you meet the criteria, you can transit for up to 72 hours in selected cities without a Chinese visa.
 You can visit the city at your leisure and book a hotel, etc. Unlike the 24-hour exemption, this one has more stringent criteria.

 The conditions are the following:

-- Your transit is no more than 72 hours (see below how this is calculated)
+- Your transit time is no more than 72 hours (see below how this is calculated)

-- You have confirmed plane tickets to a third country (for immigration purposes, Hong Kong, Macau and Taiwan are not considered part of China.
-They have their own exit and entry protocols, including visa requirements.
-Flights between mainland China and any of these places are considered International and they are deemed to be third countries);
+- You have confirmed plane tickets to a third country (for immigration purposes, Hong Kong, Macau and Taiwan are not considered part of China).
+Flights between mainland China and any of these places are considered International and they are deemed to be different countries;

-- You will leave the country by departing from the airport in the same city that you arrived from (for Shanghai you can arrive at one airport and leave from the other);
+- You will leave the country by departing from the airport in the same city that you arrived in (for Shanghai you can arrive at one airport and leave from the other);

-- You cannot leave the city to go to another Chinese city during the 72 hours (except in Guangzhou where you are permitted to travel anywhere in the Guangdong province and Hangzhou where you are permitted to travel anywhere in the province of Zhejiang);
+- You cannot leave the city/municipality to go to another Chinese city during the 72 hours (except in Guangzhou where you are permitted to travel anywhere in the Guangdong province and Hangzhou where you are permitted to travel anywhere in the province of Zhejiang);

 What is not acceptable

-What if you do not meet the criteria above?
+What if you do not meet the criteria above for 72hr TWOV?

 If your stay exceeds 72 hours you need to apply for a visitor's visa.
 Google for the website of the Chinese embassy in your country to learn about the application process.
 If you arrive at a different port of entry than those listed above, or have a passport from a country that is not on the approved list then you still qualify for the 24-hour exemption.
 There are very few entry points (such as Shenzhen and Sanya) where a limited visa-on-arrival can be granted under certain conditions and only for certain nationalities.